mcneel/help-docs/_en/flamingo/5/help/automate-rendering.md

 #### Render Batch Locally
 {: #render-batch-locally}
 Uses only the current computer to render the batch jobs.
-The rendered images will be output to the location specified in the [Batch Render Properties](#batch-render-properties).
+The rendered images will output to the location specified in the [Batch Render Properties](#batch-render-properties).

 ####  Send Batch To Farm
 Sends the batch jobs to the [Render Farm](render-farm.html).
 The jobs will be rendered by all available Farm clients.
-The render images will be output to the shared Farm folder.
+The render images will output to the shared Farm folder.

 ### Batch Render Properties
 {: #batch-render-properties}